juji-io/datalevin/planner.md

 added a few simple query optimizations, it is far from solving the problems.

-To address these problems, we are developing a new query engine based on the latest research findings and some of our own innovations.
+To address these problems, we are developing a new query engine based on the latest research findings and some of our own ideas.
 We will leverage some unique properties of Datomic-like stores to develop a new index, and a new query engine to utilize this new index.